Salespeople are really profit centers to be chosen carefully.

 There are certain unique characteristics to look for when hiring salespeople vs. other employees.
-First of all, salespeople are a direct profit source for a company – nothing happens until a sale is made.
-If salespeople do not perform, a business loses customers and eventually goes out of business.
+Because salespeople are a direct profit source for a company (nothing happens until a sale is made) if they do not perform, a business loses customers and eventually goes out of business.
 Secondly, salespeople, unlike other employees, are measured at the end of each month by the quantity of sales that they generate.

 Sales recruiting is a difficult task because salespeople have to overcome a lot of daily rejection and adversity to win new sales.
 Competition sometimes is fierce.
 Because of the difficult task of selling, sales as a profession has one of the highest turnover rates of any profession.
 One study indicates that the average turnover rate for salespeople for all industries is approximately 20%.